Making plans: A guide to parenting arrangements after separation or divorce

 - What changes would you like to make to your interactions with the other parent to improve your co-parenting relationship?

 - Identify a specific issue that you need to discuss with the other parent.
-Based on the communication tips outlined earlier in this section, under “Some tips for working together,” how would you go about discussing issues?
+Using the communication tips outlined earlier in this section under “Some tips for working together,” how would you go about discussing issues?
 How could you improve communication?

 - Date modified: